 2. Dalmatia Region

-The highest peak in Croatia (Sinjal or Dinara at 1831m) is situated in Dalmatia region on Dinara mountain.
+The highest peak in Croatia (Sinjal or Dinara at 1831m) is situated in the Dalmatia region on Dinara mountain.
 It forms the border with Bosnia and Herzegovina, one part of the mountain is in Croatia and other in Bosnia.
-This is a mountain after which the entire mountain chain of the Dinaric Alps got its name.
+The entire mountain chain of the Dinaric Alps got its name from this mountain.